Claims Under Your Homeowner’s Policy

 Liability coverages provide for defense costs and indemnity for any monies that have to be paid to a person or company claiming against your business that is covered under the policy.
 Coverage under these policies can include liability arising from a wide variety of circumstances including your products and completed operations.
 Coverage issues that arise under this policy can relate to a failure to report a potential claim or the application of one of the many exclusions contained in the policy.

 If your business’ claim is denied, or the insurer is investigating the claim on a reservation of rights basis or otherwise indicated there may be a coverage or other issue in regards to your claim or a claim made against you or your business, please contact us to discuss your case.
-What we do is ask the right questions and analyze the applicable insurance and provide straightforward advise as to the extent of the problem and options, including litigation, to solve the problem.
+What we do is ask the right questions and analyze your insurance policy and provide straightforward advice as to the extent of the problem and options to solve the problem.

 Mortgage Insurance, executor insurance, professional liability insurance

 We can assist clients in the formulation and presentation of their claim in order to facilitate a fair settlement and avoid to the extent possible disputes over valuations and coverage.

 We assist clients in the course of the insurance company’s claims investigation process to assist in meeting policy requirements as well as reducing the likelihood of coverage issues arising as a result of the manner in which the claims investigation process was conducted.